AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 **CFG scale**: Default: `8`. how much you want your image to conform with your prompt - the high the number the more it will follow the prompt

 **Width & Height**: Default `512x512`.
 Output image dimensions.
-Normally set at least one side to a length between 512 & 768, the other side can be larger.
 If the resolution is too high, distortion and artifacts will appear in the image.
-If you set too high you will get "CUDA OUT OF MEMORY ERROR"
+If you set even higher you will get "CUDA OUT OF MEMORY ERROR".
+Basically, your graphics card ran out of VRAM.

-**Hires. fix**: A fix to the previous problem of distortion and artifacts. able to latently upscale images by x2 (VERY GOOD, but takes longer to generate image)
+**Hires. fix**: A fix to the previous problem of distortion and artifacts at high resolutions by generating an image at lower resolution then upscaling the image.
+(Bad thing about this is takes much longer to generate image and uses more VRAM)

 **Default settings for hires. fix**:
 - **Upscaler**: Recommend use `Latent (nearest-exact)`.
 I feel this is the best upscaler, unless you want to experiment with the other options.-